macrodatalab/bosh/README.md

 The Function only work on statement with a return table such as **FIND**, **SELECT**, **GET**, and **\*APPLY**

 \*APPLY with the returnTable auxiliary clause

+## Autocomplete

+bosh automatacally load table and tree names into the autocomplete keywords when bosh initization and perform "show tables" and "show tree".